The Trip Home for the Boeing 737

 of my 30 plus year Boeing career similarly involved in every aspect of

-its subsequent history.
+its descendents' history.

 After the airplane was retired by NASA, I being likewise